The Cutest Gender-Neutral Baby Names

 Lian

 Meaning: Lian has long been a traditional name for baby boys in China, but a modern trend has swept this delight of a name firmly into unisex territory.
-Nameberry shares that “Lian” makes cute shorthand of names like Julian, too.
+It makes a cute shorthand of names like Julian, too.

 Nico

-Meaning: A quick and very unscientific survey of my brain reveals that the coolest people on the planet all share this name, meaning “people of victory.”
-Choose this and your little one will share a name with the Velvet Underground’s front-woman, actor Nico Tortorella (Younger), and indie rock legend Neko Case.
+Meaning: A quick and very unscientific survey of my brain reveals that the coolest people on the planet all share this name that means “people of victory.”
+Choose this and your little one will share a name with late Velvet Underground frontwoman, Nico, actor Nico Tortorella (from Younger), and indie rock legend Neko Case.

 Parker